anshu93/anshu93.github.io/_posts/2015-02-05-Simple-BlueTooth-Android-App.md

 categories: bicycle intro
 ---

 After realising that I pretty much only used 5 gears out of the possible 21 on my bike, I did some research into what the optimum gear combination would be and found a bunch of research papers such as [this][paper1] and [this][paper2] and more informal articles like [this][paper3] that suggested that there is an optimal cycling cadence that roughly suits everyone.
-As ridiculous as it seems, from reading all these papers I and two of my friends decided to build a system that could suggest such a gear combination.
+As ridiculous as it seems, from reading all these papers I and two of my friends decided it was possible to build a system that could suggest such a gear combination.

 The basic premise (for now) is that there are two surfaces: flat and inclined.
 The optimal RPM on a flat surface is 80-100 RPM and the optimal RPM on an incline is 65-80 RPM.
 Note that this refers to the RPM of the pedal (aka crank) and is commonly referred to as the cadence.